-Adrienne Young-Cooper is the immediate past chair of HLC, and current chair of Housing New Zealand Corporation and related companies.
+Adrienne Young-Cooper is the immediate past chair of HLC and Housing New Zealand Corporation and related companies.
 She is now a director of HLC and deputy chair of HNZC, both organisations soon merging with KiwiBuild to become Kainga Ora, the Governments urban development agency.
-She has a 40 year long career in town planning and property development.
-She has been the chair and deputy chair of Housing NZ, chair and director of Homes, Land and Communities (HLC), was the deputy chair of Waterfront Auckland, the urban development agency for Auckland’s waterfront replaced by Panuku Auckland, deputy chair of Auckland Regional Transport Authority which became Auckland Transport, and currently sits on the board of the New Zealand Transport Agency until the end of 2018.
+She has a 40-year long career in town planning and property development.
+She has been the chair and deputy chair of Housing NZ, chair and director of Homes, Land and Communities (HLC), was the deputy chair of Waterfront Auckland, the urban development agency for Auckland’s waterfront replaced by Panuku Auckland, deputy chair of Auckland Regional Transport Authority which became Auckland Transport, and sat on the board of the New Zealand Transport Agency until the end of 2018.
 She also sits on the board of directors of Sealink a ferry company, Queenstown Airport, an airport company and is a trustee of Cornwall Park Trust.
 Adrienne also chairs the Auckland Transport board.

 Adrienne’s driving passion as a professional director is to support the creation of enduring, sustainable, beautiful, integrated and diverse communities throughout New Zealand, well connected by transport links.
 In her governance roles she has led out the New Zealand government’s most significant home building campaign in over 40 years with a focus on state housing and affordable housing.